-FREQUENCY Each quarter from Spring 96
+FREQUENCY Each quarter from Spring 96 COVERAGE: Applies to all respondents.

 NOTES: HOHID was introduced in Spring 96 to provide additional information about the total number of people and family units within the household.

 XR(00-15) - Relationship to person